Learning Autonomous Surgical Irrigation and Suction with the da Vinci Research Kit Using Reinforcement Learning: Results

 On average, the final remaining weight after manual cleanup is 1.98 ($\pm \, 0.82$) grams on average.
 Since all liquid is removed at this stage, this value reflects the irrigation performance similar to the irrigation-only trials.
 The result is consistent with the one from the irrigation-only trials.
 However, it can be noticed that the actual remaining weight after autonomous irrigation-suction results is higher (4.40 $\pm \, 1.97$ grams) due to residual liquid not being suctioned.

 We further calculate the difference between the weight after autonomous irrigation-suction and the one after manual cleanup, resulting in an average value of 2.42 ($\pm \, 2.04$).
 This value represents the amount of liquid that can be suctioned but is not actually removed during autonomous suction, reflecting the autonomous suction performance, which is similar to the results obtained from the suction-only trials.
+An ANOVA test does not find a significant statistical difference between the three groups (combined suction-irrigation, suction-only with around 20 grams of initial weight, and suction-only with around 30 grams of initial weight), with a $p$-value of 0.89.
+Since the $p$-value is high, there is insufficient evidence to suggest that suction performance differs across these scenarios, implying that it may be relatively stable.
+There is also no strong statistical evidence of correlation between the irrigation and the suction performances, based on the Pearson correlation coefficient and Spearman's $\rho$ ($-0.2953$ and $-0.3939$) and their $p$-values ($0.4075$ and $0.2629$), between (1) the final weight after manual cleanup and (2) the weight difference before and after manual cleanup.
 However, we observe more back-and-forth motion during suction this time, compared to the suction-only trials, likely due to the presence of the dark-colored ketchup that is not fully diluted.